kubedb/docs/docs/guides/mysql/custom-rbac/using-custom-rbac.md

 ## Reusing Service Account

-An existing service account can be reused in another MySQL Database.
-No new access permission is required to run the new MySQL Database.
+An existing service account can be reused in another MySQL instance.
+No new access permission is required to run the new MySQL instance.

-Now, create MySQL CRD `minute-mysql` using the existing service account name `my-custom-serviceaccount` in the `spec.podTemplate.spec.serviceAccountName` field.
+Now, create MySQL crd `minute-mysql` using the existing service account name `my-custom-serviceaccount` in the `spec.podTemplate.spec.serviceAccountName` field.

 ```console
 $ kubectl apply -f https://github.com/kubedb/docs/raw/0.12.0/docs/examples/mysql/custom-rbac/my-custom-db-two.yaml